 Plutus PowerGen is focused on delivering 200MW of FlexGen sites by the end of 2017 achieved by executing the following types of projects

 A key pillar of Plutus PowerGen’s strategy is to establish SolarFlex facilities, where its generators are co-located, and share grid connections, with solar farms.
-Its partnership with Reliance Energy Limited and advanced talks with several operators of solar farms demonstrate both the technical feasibility of the strategy and the existence of willing counterparties.
+Its partnership with Reliance Energy Limited, and advanced talks with several solar farm operators, demonstrate both the technical feasibility of the strategy and the existence of willing counterparties.

 A compelling characteristic of SolarFlex facilities is that Plutus PowerGen’s generators use the connection when not required by the solar farm, hence the technologies are highly complementary and allow more efficient utilisation of connections.
 By providing an additional return to the solar farm through the strategic cooperation, Plutus PowerGen is helping to accelerate the development of solar farms without subsidy.
 This SolarFlex model gives us a rich seam of sites in the pipeline where connection to the Grid already exists.